SatyajeetGhosh/Weather-App/README.md

 (iii)Humidity
 (iv)Wind speed

 The user can select any city of his/her choice to know about the weather conditions there.
+The web app shows the weather conditions of Bengaluru by default.

 Used OpenWeather API to fetch data about the weather.
 Website: https://openweathermap.org/